rollyourown-xyz/ryo-website-content/content/about/contact/index.md

 ## General feedback or questions about our project

-General feedback, ideas or questions about the rollyourown.xyz project can be given via [the Issues in the general feedback repository](https://github.com/rollyourown-xyz/general-feedback/issues) or, alternatively, via our [contact form](https://forms.rollyourown.xyz/contact-us).
+General feedback, ideas or questions about the rollyourown.xyz project can be given via the Issues in the general feedback repository [on Codeberg](https://codeberg.org/rollyourown-xyz/general-feedback/issues) or [on GitHub](https://github.com/rollyourown-xyz/general-feedback/issues) or, alternatively, via our [contact form](https://forms.rollyourown.xyz/contact-us).

 ## Website translation

 If you would like to help us translate our website into other languages, please use our dedicated [translation contact form](https://forms.rollyourown.xyz/translation).
+Please read our page on [website translation](/collaborate/website_translation) first.

 ## Privacy and Data Protection